 The name of the company (Crex) was derived from the scientific name of the sedge (Carex).
 The local people refer to the sedge marshes as “meadows” and called these sedge marshes “the Crex Meadows” when they were owned by the carpet company.
 The state kept the name “Crex Meadows” when the wildlife area was started.

-The water level of the management pool, on your right, is regularly manipulated to provide feeding habitat for migrating shorebirds and waterfowl.
+The water level of the management pool, on your right, is regularly manipulated to provide a feeding habitat for migrating shorebirds and waterfowl.
 During the spring and fall migration, shorebirds and waterfowl rely on aquatic insects and other invertebrates available in shallow bodies of water and mud flats.
-The water level of this pool is generally lowered during the spring and fall migrations to provide these habitat conditions.

-Approximately 120 acres of corn, rye, buckwheat and other crops are planted each year to attract wildlife, primarily waterfowl.
-The food patches are a means of attracting waterfowl to the refuge portion of the property where they can feed, rest, and regain energy needed to continue their long southward migration.
-The food patches also present great opportunities for wildlife observation.
-At the peak of migration (mid October) thousands of ducks and geese are present in the refuge.
+Approximately 100 acres of various crops are planted each year to attract wildlife, primarily waterfowl.
+The food plots are a means of attracting waterfowl to the refuge portion of the property where they can feed, rest, and regain the energy needed to continue their long southward migration.
+The food plots also present great opportunities for wildlife observation.
+At the peak of migration (mid-October), thousands of ducks and geese are present in the refuge.
 The refuge is also a "staging area" for sandhill cranes.
-As many as 10,000 cranes may be present in October and November.
+As many as 15,000 cranes may be present in October and November.

 (Turn right on North Refuge Road.)

 Take a few minutes to read about the history of Crex Meadows.
-As you look out over the refuge imagine yourself in the 1800's before settlers disrupted the scene.
-Following prairie and wetland restoration, it looks very similar to what it looked like back then.
+As you look out over the refuge imagine yourself in the 1800s before settlers disrupted the scene.
+Present-day management maintains a landscape very similar to what it looked like back then.